underthehai/tp/docs/UserGuide.md

 ### 3. Showing Friend Tab (L)

 Switches the current Ui view to show Friend tab under the travel plan object panel.
-This command has no effect in a wishlist as a  wishlist does not contain Friend.
+This command is only available within a travelPlan directory.

 Format/ Example: `show -friend`